Nesh108/Surviva2D/README.md

 # Surviva2D

-2D Survival videogame based on the tutorial "2D Roguelike tutorial" from Unity3d (https://unity3d.com/learn/tutorials/projects/2d-roguelike-tutorial/project-introduction?playlist=17150)
+2D Survival videogame based on the tutorial [2D Roguelike tutorial] (https://unity3d.com/learn/tutorials/projects/2d-roguelike-tutorial/project-introduction?playlist=17150) from Unity3d.

 Help Jab surviving in his harsh reality.
 Searching for food and, perhaps, finding some aid to fight the evil inhabitants who want to take your precious food.